 The Company believes that its cash and cash equivalents, funds available under its revolving credit facility and international credit facilities and cash flow generated from operations, as well as the debt commitment financing described in note 18 to the Company's consolidated financial statements, will be sufficient to consummate the acquisition of ATMI as well as meet its working capital and investment requirements for at least the next twelve months.
-If available liquidity is not sufficient to pursue alternative arrangements through additional equity or debt financing in order to meet the Company's cash requirements.
+If available liquidity is not sufficient to meet the Company's operating and debt service obligations as they come due, management would need to pursue alternative arrangements through additional equity or debt financing in order to meet the Company's cash requirements.
 There can be no assurance that any such financing would be available on commercially acceptable terms.